What Is a Registered Nurse?

 Neonatal Nurse

-Neonatal RNs have the choice of caring for newborn infants in a variety of settings.
-They may work in hospital maternity units or in the community helping parents care for their newborns.
+Neonatal RNs can care for newborn infants in various settings.
+They may work in hospital maternity units, neonatal intensive care units (NICU), or in the community, helping parents care for their newborns.

 Critical Care Nurse